-If you choose Disabled from the pull-down list, you will have the wireless LAN USB stick communicated with all stations within the same networking community without any data encryption.
+If you choose Disabled from the pull-down list, you will have the WLAN USB module communicated with all stations within the same networking community without any data encryption.
 Otherwise, two encryption methods are offered: 64 bit and 128 bit which you may select one which should be same as the AP or station you intend to connect with.
 Then, you can define the identical WEP keys to make a communication with the chosen access point or station.